 Are there any perfect March Madness brackets left?

-- 25,802 perfect brackets remain in ESPN’s Tournament Challenge as of Friday morning
+- 121 perfect brackets remained in ESPN’s Tournament Challenge as of Saturday morning

-The first full day of March Madness saw some upsets that had an impact on March Madness odds.
+The first two full days of March Madness saw some upsets that had an impact on March Madness odds.
 None were of the Earth-shattering variety, like a 1 or 2 seed going down, but there were enough to eliminate most people’s brackets from perfection.

-No. 12 seed McNeese taking down No. 5 seed Clemson was the biggest upset of the day.
+No. 12 seed McNeese taking down No. 5 seed Clemson was the biggest upset of the first day.
 Drake, an 11-seed, beating 6-seeded Missouri also put a dent in many people’s plans for perfection.
+Colorado State, also a 12 seed, topped No. 5 Memphis on Friday.

 Expert March Madness picks